John C. Goss: Education and early career

 He received his MFA from California Institute of the Arts in 1984 and his BFA summa cum laude from Northern Illinois University in 1981.
 He also studied at the University of California, San Diego from 1981-1982.
 In 1989 he received a National Endowment for the Arts fellowship and was nominated for the Herb Alpert Award in the Arts in 1998.

-His video and photographic works have been exhibited around the world, including the Whitney Museum of American Art, the American Film Institute, Hirschorn Museum, the Berlin Film Festival, Pacific Film Archive, Walker Arts Center, San Francisco Museum of Modern Art, Hong Kong Arts Centre, International Center of Photography, The National Gallery of Canada, Massachusetts Institute of Technology, Institut d'Estudis Nord-Americans Barcelona, Museum of Fine Arts Boston, Harvard and Yale universities.
+His video and photographic works have been exhibited around the world, including the Whitney Museum of American Art, the American Film Institute, Hirshhorn Museum, the Berlin Film Festival, Pacific Film Archive, Walker Arts Center, San Francisco Museum of Modern Art, Hong Kong Arts Centre, International Center of Photography, The National Gallery of Canada, Massachusetts Institute of Technology, Institut d'Estudis Nord-Americans Barcelona, Museum of Fine Arts Boston, Harvard and Yale universities.
 Reviews of his work have appeared in October, Camera Obscura, Jump Cut, Artweek, Afterimage, and the New Art Examiner.

 An early innovator in computer art, he created queer selfies using the Apple II in the late 70s and the first gay-themed hyper text novel, Devil's Lava Lamp Now, in 1992 on the Amiga.
 Some of those early experimental self-portraits from the video, Digital Reflections (a collaboration with Frank Deitrich and Deborah Gorchos), were exhibited at the Computer Culture Art Show at SIGGRAPH 1981.

 In 1989, Goss collaborated with artists' Alan Pulner and Richard Zvonar to create Rapture Stations in the Virtual Funhouse, an interactive, computer-manipulated environment, at the Santa Monica Museum of Art.
 Described as a hyper-media theater machine, Goss conceptualized an innovative HyperCard "A.I.
 Ringmaster" that manipulated the exhibition in real time.
 Providing a controllable degree of randomness, the software could generate new theatrical scenes by scrambling existing text.
 It also generated an ever-changing environment, controlling on/off and fade levels for lighting, slide projectors, toys, MIDI sound settings, and everyday appliances.
 The soundscape used live samples of performers, messages phoned into the museum, and a record player available for use by the audience.
 Artists were invited to remotely contribute art and text which descended in from the museum's Fax machine hung from the ceiling.

 In 1990, Goss staged his performance work, Forbidden Planet, at Highways in Santa Monica, CA, on Jan 25, 26, 27, and Feb 3, 4.
 The multi-media theatrical presentation examined sex and intimacy in the age of AIDS and telecommunications.
 Altaira Morbius, lead character from the sci-fi classic, Forbidden Planet, resumes her story after arriving on Earth in the midst of an epidemic and social upheaval.
 With cameos from Calvin Klein, Perry Ellis, Michael Jackson and Jesus (come again, now a Latino patient in a hospital's AIDS ward), Altaira decides that uptight Earth is the real forbidden planet and re-uses parts from her robot to create a global phone sex network to heal the planet.